niwsa/front-end-challenge/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## User story

-When the app first loads an empty state is shown from where employees can be added.
-Added employees are shown in the main page table.
+When the app first loads an empty state is shown.
+Employees are added by clicking the `Add employee` link.
+Added employees show up in the main page table where there is a link for editing.
+On saving the forms are redirected back to home page.

 ## Routes